loeeeee/immich-in-lxc/README.md

 And, that is it, EZ, right?

-## NVIDIA go-brrrrrrrrrrr (NVIDIA GPU LXC pass-through) (Optional)
+## Hardware-accelerated machine learning: NVIDIA (Optional)

-Follow the guide at [another repository](https://github.com/loeeeee/loe-handbook-of-gpu-in-lxc/blob/main/src/gpu-passthrough.md) of mine.
+Firstly, prepare a LXC with GPU available by following the guide at [another repository](https://github.com/loeeeee/loe-handbook-of-gpu-in-lxc/blob/main/src/gpu-passthrough.md) of mine.
+This process is referred to as NVIDIA GPU pass-through in LXC.

 After finishing all of the steps in that guide, the guest OS should execute command `nvidia-smi` without any error.